-As Research Manager in the Research and Evaluation team, Naomi helps to ensure that our designs are built upon a strong evidence base and that they evolve to fit the needs of the target user.
+Naomi was Research Manager in the Research and Evaluation team at Shift from 2013-2018.
+Naomi helped to ensure that our designs are built upon a strong evidence base and that they evolve to fit the needs of the target user.
 Drawing on her experience at leading consumer and social research organisations (including Ipsos MORI, NatCen and BBC Media Action) she brings an understanding and practical skills in different research methods and techniques.
 Her work with us includes conducting literature reviews, expert interviews and ethnographic research.

 Naomi dabbles in jazz singing but is rubbish at karaoke.